 Also, for all the investment ideas, you will see its price target.

-If you see any interesting stocks that you want to find out more, you can then dive deep into each one by clicking the stock ticker.
+If you see any interesting stocks that you want to find out more about, you can then dive deep into each one by clicking the stock ticker.

 Basically, this gives you a general idea of how the company is doing financially.